Creating a DSA campaign in a nutshell:

 - Create DSA ad texts;

-- Link the campaign with your Google Ads account.
+- Link the campaign up with your Google Ads account.

 TIP: A list of URL addresses will do as a data feed.
 If you add other information, it can be used for ad texts as well.

-In the campaign overview, click the New campaign and select DSA campaign option.
+In the campaign overview, click the New campaign and choose the DSA campaign option.

 This will lead you to the basic DSA campaign settings.

-Give your new DSA campaign a name (1.).
+Give your new DSA campaign a name (1.)
 Then choose the data feed column which contains the URL addresses you want to target (2.).
 Enter the correct domain (no http:// or https://, just www.shop.com) of your website (3.) and choose the site’s language (4.).
 It’s good to pay attention here—if the wrong language is selected, the campaign won’t work.
 You can also choose labels for the DSA data feed (5.).
-Then, set what the campaign’s targeting is (6.)—here, you want to target individual products.
-If you’d like to know how to create a campaign where product groups are targeted, read our manual on creating a structured DSA campaign.
+Then, set what the campaign’s targeting will be (6.)—here, you want to target product groups.
+Choose the column according to which your data feed is to be grouped.
+If you’d like to know how to create a campaign where individual products are targeted, read our manual on creating a standard DSA campaign.

 As you already learned when you were creating a standard search campaign, products can be selected out of the data feed, using conditions (7.).
 Save the basic settings and product selection by clicking Create campaign.